SeanJM/lasso-string/README.md

 ### .fuzzy

-Returns an object of character positions in a fuzzy search, it also has a property called 'distance' which returns the distance between the first matching character index and the last matching character index
+Returns an object of character positions in a fuzzy search, it also has a property called `distance` which returns the distance between the first matching character `index` and the last matching character `index`.

 ```javascript
   var match = lasso.fuzzy('this is being searched', 'tbs');